How Do I Keep the Conversation Going Without Trying Too Hard?

 How do I know if I’m trying too hard?

-If you feel pressure, urgency, or panic, you’re overperforming.
+If you feel urgency, pressure, or panic, you’re overperforming.

-Should I keep conversations going at night?
+Should I keep conversations going late at night?

 How do I know she wants the conversation to continue?